 INDIAN SEMINARS - There are several Indian seminars held throughout the area at which Skyuka Lodge members may increase their knowledge of Indian history and tradition.
-Perhaps the best of these is the Carolinas OA Indian Seminar held in January and Indian Summer, a week-long National OA program in August.
+Perhaps the best of these is the Carolinas OA Indian Seminar held in January and Indian Summer, a weeklong National OA program in August.
 For information on these and other Indian seminars contact the Lodge Vice-Chief of Indian Affairs.

-At NOAC, a brother may learn about lodge leadership, Native American history, and many other interesting topics.
+NOAC a brother may learn about lodge leadership, Native American history, and many other interesting topics.
 Also, there are many Indian competitions for team dance, ceremonial teams, individual outfits, and individual dancing.
 As always, patch trading is a fun way to relax.
-The next NOAC will be held in 2018 and will celebrate the Order's 100th anniversary.
-It will be held at Indiana University.
+The next NOAC will be held in 2022 and will be held at the University of Tennessee in Knoxville.

-Dixie Fellowship-The Dixie Fellowship is the common name for the section SR-5 conclave held every April.
-At this conclave, the eleven lodges in SR-5, including lodges from the Carolinas and Georgia, compete in Indian events, administrative events, and the Quest for the Golden Arrow.
-A brother who attends can learn about the operation of the lodge at the Knowledge & Training seminars, or help Skyuka win the Spirit Award.
-The Dixie is also a time for fellowship with brothers in Skyuka and beyond.
-The History of the Dixie Fellowships has spanned over 60 years.
-Dixie Fellowships hosted by Skyuka Lodge include:
+Cornerstone Conclave-Formerly known as Dixie Fellowship, Cornerstone Conclave is the common name for the section E7 conclave held every April.
+At this conclave, the 10 lodges in E7, including lodges from the Carolinas and Georgia, compete in AIA events, administrative events, and the Quest for the Golden Arrow.
+A brother who attends can learn about the operation of the lodge at the Knowledge & Training seminars or help Skyuka win the Spirit Award.
+Conclave is also a time for fellowship with brothers in Skyuka and beyond.
+The History of the Conclave has spanned over 60 years.
+Conclaves hosted by Skyuka Lodge include: